On low-codimensional decompositions: Characterizations of -closedness and upper semi-continuity

-\begin{proof} Let $U$ be an open ${\F}$-saturated subset of a topological space $X$.
-Then the complement $X - U$ is a closed ${\F}$-saturated subset of $X$ and so the closure of each element of $\F$ contained in $X - U$ is contained in $X - U$.
-The pointwise almost periodicity implies that $X - U$ is closed $\hat{\F}$-saturated and so $U$ is open $\hat{\F}$-saturated. \end{proof}
+\begin{proof} Let $U$ be an open subset of a topological space $X$.
+Suppose that $U$ is ${\F}$-invariant.
+Then the complement $X - U$ is a closed ${\F}$-invariant subset of $X$.
+Lemma~\ref{lem:bdry_sat} implies that the closed subset $X - U$ is $\hat{\F}$-invariant and so $U$ is open $\hat{\F}$-invariant.
+Conversely, suppose that $U$ is $\hat{\F}$-invariant.
+Since any $\hat{\F}$-invariant subsets are ${\F}$-invariant, the subset $U$ is ${\F}$-invariant. \end{proof}